Interpretable Machine Learning for Survival Analysis: Review of Interpretable Machine Learning Methods

-As for the ICE curves, standard PDPs use one feature of interest $x_A$.
+As for the ICE curves, standard PDPs use one feature of interest.
 The grid value definition follows the same rationale as for the ICE plots.
+The c-PDP curves corresponding to the c-ICE curves shown in Figure~\ref{fig:ICE_c_sim} can be found in Figure~\ref{fig:pdp_c_sim} in Appendix~\ref{app1:sim1}.
+Due to the lack of feature interaction in the given simple simulation example little additional information is obtained from centering the PDPs.
 Centered PDP plots, i.e. c-PDPs, are obtained by aggregating the c-ICE curves over the $n$ observations:

-Different PDPs are obtained for different values of $t$.
-To assess how global feature effects differ over time, multiple sets of PDPs at different timepoints of interest can be compared.
-Which timepoints are of particular interest depends on the specific purpose of the analysis.
-When ICE curves and PDPs are displayed together, an equidistant grid of few representative values within the range of the set $\{t_0, \dots, t_m\}$ may suffice.
 It is further possible to reduce the dimensionality to match classic PDPs and ICE-T curves by marginalizing over time, analogously we refer to these as PDP-T curves.
-In the simplest form we can average over $t_s = t_0, \dots, t_m$:
+In the simplest form we can average over $t^o \in \{t^{\min}, \dots, t^{\max}\}$:

-In case $f(\cdot) = f^S(\cdot)$, the PDP-T value at every point $x_A^{k}$ is an estimator for the expected probability of survival across all individuals at any given timepoint, estimated by the average probability of survival across all observations $i=1,\dots,n$, taken across all observed survival times $t_s=t_{n0},\dots,t_n$.
-Note that in survival analysis, the average survival probability commonly refers to the average probability of survival across observations, which is considered as the global feature effect in the PDPs without marginalization.
-When merely summing over the observed survival times, the generated point pairs estimate the average expected survival time over all instances $i = 1, \dots, n$ corresponding to every feature value $x_A^{k}$.